-In place where massive palm-shaped islands are created out of desert sand (94 million cubic meters of it, by the way), police drive around in Lamborghinis, Ferraris and Aston Martins ($1.79 million each) and indoor ski hills eclipse even the most outrageous of carbon footprints around the world, Dubai is simply an odd, dare we say ‘bizzare’ cornucopia of human ostentatiousness.
+In a place where massive palm-shaped islands are created out of desert sand (94 million cubic meters of it, by the way), police drive around in Lamborghinis, Ferraris and Aston Martins ($1.79 million each) and indoor ski hills eclipse even the most outrageous of carbon footprints around the world, Dubai is simply an odd, dare we say ‘bizarre’ cornucopia of human contentiousness.

 It wouldn’t be totally inaccurate to describe the city as the ‘Disneyland of the desert’, or perhaps as a real-life, ‘Sim City’.
 However you choose to describe it, it would seem unlikely that very much else coming out of Dubai would hold much surprise.